raghulrajn/raghulrajn/README.md

 ## Hi there 👋
 <p style="text-align:justify">
-I'm Raghul Raj, A data obsessive individual who looks on Stats on any decision making.
-Proficient in Python, SQL and visualisation techniques to drill down insights hidden in any data.
-Master's student in INFOTECH specilization in Embedded systems,<a href='https://www.uni-stuttgart.de/en/study/study-programs/Information-Technology-INFOTECH-M.Sc./'>University of Stuttgart</a>.
-Intrested in Embedded System, Machine learning, Optimisation and Data Analytics.
-Currently, Working as Workstudent in Bosch centre of Excellence for Software verification, Ludwigsburg.
+I'm Raghul Raj, An inquisitive engineer intrested to solve problems using technology.
+Proficient in Python, C++, Data Analytics, Machine learning and Deep learning.
+Master's student in INFOTECH specilization in Embedded systems,<a href='https://www.uni-stuttgart.de/en/study/study-programs/Information-Technology-INFOTECH-M.Sc./'>University of Stuttgart</a>.I am currently learning CUDA, OpenCL, and GPU architectures out of a strong interest and passion for high-performance computing.
 </p>

-- 💼 Worked as Data Analyst @ Infineon Technologies
+- 💼 Student @ ETAS, BOSCH

-- 💬 Discuss with me over data science, machine learning, Embedded systems and Optimisation
+- 💬 Discuss with me over Low level programming, Software defined vehicles, Machine learning, Deep learning and Embedded systems.

 ### 🧰 Frameworks and libraries